Jack Bibby

-Jack Bibby (born 14 October 2001) is a professional rugby league player who plays as a for Widnes Vikings in the RFL Championship.
+Jack Bibby (born 14 October 2001) is a professional rugby league player who plays as a for the Salford RLFC in the RFL Championship.

 Playing career

 Wigan Warriors

 He previously played for the Wigan Warriors in the Super League and spent time on loan from Wigan at Oldham in the Championship and League 1, as well as Workington Town in League 1.

 In August 2022 Bibby made his Super League début for the Warriors against Hull Kingston Rovers.